DrDoom-EvoGen/WMF_RNAseq_1/README.md

 "fastqc.sbatch" = Quality check of cleaned reads.

-"salmonindex.sbatch" = Index a Trinity assembled transcriptome for Salmon to align experimental too.
+"salmonindex.sbatch" = Index the Trinity assembled transcriptome (see WMF_DeNovoTranscriptome) for Salmon to align experimental too.

 "salmonalign.sbatch" = Align experimental reads to Trinity reference with Salmon.
 The output from this alignment are quantification files for each experimental sample used in this study.

-The following analyses were don in R.
+The following analyses were done in R.

-4. Import quantification files from Salmon into R using TXimport
+"TxImport.R" = An R script that moves Salmon quantification files into R and aggregates them into gene counts using TXimport package.

-5. Make DGE in edgeR
-6. Analyze DE using edgeR
-7. Enrichment analysis using GOseq
-8. Venn diagrams with VennDetail
-9. Heatmaps
+"edgeR_Contrasts.R" = An R script that uses edgeR to calculate a full model and set contrasts for differential expression of genes.

+"GoseEnrichment.R" = An R script for enrichment analysis using the GOseq package and to determine shared differentially expressed genes and plot the numbers in venn diagrams with the VennDetail package.

+DEcompare.R =  An R script that aggregates all log-fold-change files and constructs heatmaps of Gene Ontology terms of interest using the PHeatmaps package.

+DoseResponse.R = An R script for calculating dose response models using the drc package.

-Published at:
+Manuscript published at: